Chibale, Zambia: individuality and conformity

 Rules of life

-Seur3Seur (1992: 206). reports something similar.
+Seur1Seur (1992: 206). reports something similar.

 Although I am hesitant to make a clear-cut division, I found that younger people and successful farmers, in particular, tended to explain the economic differentiation among farmers as resulting from the qualities and actions of individuals.
-Poorer farmers on the other hand, especially those belonging to the older generation, were often less convinced that their actions could alter the course of events.
-These farmers often considered economic differentiation as an unjust phenomenon and tended to describe success or failure in farming as being determined by factors lying outside the control of the individual, such as fate, chance or sorcery.
+Poorer farmers, on the other hand, especially those belonging to the older generation, were often less convinced that their actions could alter the course of events.
+These farmers often considered economic differentiation as an unjust phenomenon and tended to describe success or failure in farming as being determined by factors lying outside the control of the individual, such as fate, chance, or sorcery.

 Finding leeway